-Ohio’s primary election is scheduled for May 3, 2022, although ongoing litigation may change the date.
-The deadline for registering to vote at your current address in Ohio is April 4, 2022.
-If you wish to vote in the Ohio primary, you must be registered at your current address, see below for information on voter registration.
+The 2022 General Election will take place on November 8, 2022.
+The deadline for registering to vote at your current address in Ohio is October 11, 2022.
+If you wish to vote in Ohio, you must be registered at your current address; see below for information on voter registration.
 Whether voting in Ohio, absentee, or by mail, be sure you are prepared and know when and how you can submit (or cast) your ballot.

 Learn Who and What is on the Ballot

 In Oberlin the ballot will include U.S. Senate, U.S. Congress, Governor, Secretary of State, and other statewide offices, and the Ohio Senate, Ohio House, and county offices.
 There are also judicial elections for the Ohio Supreme Court, Court of Appeals, and the local courts.

 Three Ways to Vote

 You can request an absentee ballot by printing and mailing this form before November 5.
 Absentee voting starts October 12.
 Make sure you are correctly registered first.

 Vote Early in Person

 You can vote early in-person at the Lorain Board of Elections between October 12 through November 7.
 Check voting hours and get directions.

 You don’t need a utility bill, but you’ll need to know your registration address (residence hall address, not OCMR) and the last 4 digits of your Social Security number.
 Look up your registration address.